 From usability, concept, and all the way to design, gut check made a great impression on people with diverse backgrounds.
 Therefore, it is very exciting to create a product that reaches a specific audience that is also very common in any part of the world.

 For the future of this app, I need to conduct a more robust research on how doctors conduct their assessments in various locations and specifically in

-the proctology filed, rather than collaborating with one doctor.
+the proctology field, rather than collaborating with one doctor.
 Coming up

-with a most accurate algorithm is very important and is not reflected in this
+with a more accurate algorithm is very important and is not reflected in this

 Thank you so much for taking your time and reaching the end!